 Marketing view

-Channel efficiency, campaign quality, CAC-to-revenue relationships.
+Channel efficiency, campaign quality, CAC-to-revenue relationships, and landing-page intent fit.

-Category performance, product visibility, add-to-cart distribution.
+Category performance, product visibility, add-to-cart distribution, stock pressure, and collection health.

 Technical view